Delhi reports 532 fresh COVID-19 cases | Health

 Delhi logged 532 fresh COVID-19 cases and zero fatality due to the disease on Wednesday, while the positivity rate was recorded at 2.13 per cent, according to data shared by the city health department.

-On Tuesday, the national capital had recorded 393 COVID-19 cases and two deaths, while the positivity rate stood at 3.35 per cent.
+On Tuesday, the national capital had recorded 393 COVID-19 cases at a positivity rate stood at 3.35 per cent and two deaths.

 With this, Delhi's COVID-19 caseload increases to 19,01,660, while the death toll is at 26,198.
 A total of 24,989 Covid tests were conducted in the city a day ago, the department said in its latest bulletin.